All the Things She Said: Composition

-"All the Things She Said" was written by Sergio Galoyan, Trevor Horn, Martin Kierszenbaum, Valery Polienko and Elena Kiper, while production was by Horn.
-The song was mixed and recorded by Robert Orton at UMG Studios in Santa Monica, California.
+It is a "grungy" Eurodance and Alternative rock song with Industrial beats, Harper's Bazaar also described it as "vaguely electronic pop".
 According to the sheet music published at Musicnotes.com by Universal Music Publishing Group, the song is composed in the key of F minor with a time signature in common time, and a moderate groove of 90 beats per minute.
 Both Volkova and Katina's vocal range is spread between F4 and D♭5.
 The composition is built on two main live instruments; piano and electric guitar.

 The first verse has Volkova and Katina "whisper their desires and then blow up the chorus with enough teen confusion and angst to fill up a week of Hollyoaks".
-Lyrically, the song discusses difficulty in teenagers allowing to express their sexuality.
+Lyrically, the song discusses difficulty in teenagers allowing themselves to express their sexuality.
 Katina commented "We're singing about love [...]
 Even all over the world teenagers, can find themselves in our song[s] 'cause we're singing about these problems, we're singing about teenagers, and I think everybody can understand that".